KonstDevelop/Curio_iOS_SDK/README.md

 **LoggingEnabled:** [Optional] All of the Curio logs will be disabled if this is false.
 Default is true.

 **LogLevel:** [Optional] Contains level of the print-out logs.
 0 - Error, 1 - Warning, 2 - Info, 3 - Debug.
 Default is 0 (Error).

+**RegisterForRemoteNotifications**  [Warning BETA version.
+SHOULD BE SET TO "NO".]
+If enabled, then Curio SDK will automatically register for remote notifications for all types

+**NotificationDataPushURL** [Warning BETA version.
+SHOULD BE SET TO "".]
+URL to post push data to track user's notification usage stats, can be obtained from Turkcell.

 ### Manual Configuration